noor-albader/training-material/topics/genome-annotation/tutorials/genome-annotation/tutorial.md

 # Introduction
 {:.no_toc}

+The data is this Galaxy tutorial is from the published fungal genome Aspergillus fumigatus in Denning et al. in 2005, avaliable at https://doi.org/10.1038/nature04332.
+The goal of the study was to assemble the genome of A. fumigatus Af293, sequenced by whole-genome sequencing (WGS) method.
+In this tutorial, a section of this assembled genome was retrieved to annotate the sequenced genome, called genome annotation.
 Genome annotation is the process of attaching biological information to sequences.

 It consists of three main steps:

  - identifying portions of the genome that do not code for proteins
  - identifying elements on the genome, a process called gene prediction, and
  - attaching biological information to these elements.

+# Agenda
+{:.no_toc}

 > ### Agenda
 >
-> In this tutorial, we will deal with:
+> In this tutorial, we will deal with files and their formats:
 >
 > 1. TOC
 > {:toc}